cassandracomar/opencv-raw/README.md

     cabal build --with-gcc=g++

+The build currently doesn't work with GHC 7.6 and clang++ because hsc2hs doesn't insert a cast in a generated c file.
-The repl command doesn't work with this library and GHC <=7.6 due to a longstanding bug with ghci and dynamically linked libraries.
+This issue has been fixed in GHC HEAD, so this issue should disappear with the release of 7.8.
+Similarly, the repl command doesn't work with this library and GHC 7.6 due to a longstanding bug with ghci and dynamically linked libraries.
+This has also been fixed in HEAD.

 Check [revelation](https://github.com/arjuncomar/revelation) for a library built on these raw bindings.